-We continue our series profiling different financial advisors at Carnegie Investment Counsel with our youngest portfolio manager, Chris Carey.
+We continue our series profiling different financial advisors at Carnegie Investment Counsel with our newest portfolio manager, Chris Carey.

 According to Chris Carey, portfolio manager at Carnegie Investment Counsel, the jobs you do in life may provide an even greater education than the theories you learn in school… even the internships and work experience you may do for free.

 Carey didn’t go to school with the intention of going into finance.
 He was interested in the food industry after working for an upmarket grocery store, Waitrose, in his hometown of London, England, during his time at high school.

 An Uncommon Background for a Portfolio Manager

 “In England, where I attended university, you have to declare your major on day one,” Carey said.
 “If you change your mind, it means you have to start over.
 In my third year, I did a year-long internship at DLL (a subsidiary of Rabobank) and discovered my strong interest in finance.
 At that time, a professor also took me under his wing and helped me enroll in market related classes to change majors and to set me up for a career in markets, as well as help me get some great contacts in the industry.”